The Wonderful World of Dr. Seuss

 Thank You Dr. Seuss

 When Dr. Seuss died in 1991 at the age of 87, his birthday was adopted as the annual date for National Read Across America.
-His love of nonsense, reading, writing, rhyming, and books has brought ,mush to our children and us as adults.
+His love of nonsense, reading, writing, rhyming, and books has brought much to our children and to us as adults.
 Just seeing his quotes should inspire anyone to pick up a book and get reading.

 "I like nonsense, it wakes up the brain cells.
 Fantasy is a necessary ingredient in living; it's a way of looking at life through the wrong end of a telescope.
 Which is what I do, and that enables you to laugh at life's realities."Sometimes you will never know the value of a moment until it becomes a memory."— Dr. Seuss